Everyone Always Loves To Talk About Risk Management

 You, as a leader, need to keep a sharp eye on your team.
 Looking for signs of stress or burnout and heading them off at the pass before they become major roadblocks to project completion is, arguably, one of your most important tasks.

 So how do we avoid this?

 Steps To Manage Qualitative Risks

-Without giving away the farm, there are certain key steps you can take in order to begin assessing qualitative risks in your organization:
+There are certain key steps you can take in order to begin assessing qualitative risks in your organization:

 Step 1: Risk Identification

 When sitting down with your team, ask them what the foreseen risks are with your project.
-But, don’t just have them list risks; force them to elaborate.
+But, don’t just have them list risks; press them to elaborate.
 For example, if someone says there’s a risk of a delay in the project (duh, there’s always a risk of delay), ask them to expand on how things might be delayed.
 What might happen if different parts of the project are delayed?
 What would happen if the delays built on each other?
 Allow them time and space to imagine how things could interact.

 Step 2: Identify the Vital Few

 Distill your choices down to what you really view as being the critical risks to your project’s completion.
 What are the things that were they to happen, would really cause this project to crash and burn versus the things that we can manage relatively quickly and easily and still keep the project on track?